 Dividing your cash into envelopes can help you to save.
 You can have envelopes with different categories like ‘rent,’ ‘food,’ ‘fun,’ and ‘clothing.’
 If one envelope goes empty, then it is time to stop spending in that category.
 Additionally, seeing money dwindle in front of your eyes will help you spend wisely.
 Dave Ramsey talks about the envelope system in The Total Money Makeover.
-The envelope system can help your spending habits.
+The envelope system can change your spending habits.

 5. Avoid Temptations

 Next on the list of how to save money is to avoid temptations.
 Removing yourself completely from situations that tempt you to spend more money is usually a great money management strategy.
 Over one month, limit yourself to one or two shopping trips.
-When shopping, plan ahead and consider what you are going for.
+When shopping, plan and consider what you are going for.
 Avoid looking at products not on your list, as you will be tempted to spend.

 6. Don’t Go Grocery Shopping Hungry

-7. Stop, Drop and Wait
+7. Stop, Drop, and Wait

 8. Make Bulk Purchases

 Many common items, such as trash bags, toothpaste, and toilet paper, add up fast.
 This is why purchasing them in bulk is always a great idea.
 Therefore, the next time toilet paper is on sale, stock up.
-You may be spending more upfront but will save in the long run.
+You may be spending more upfront, but you will save in the long run.

 9. Save Your Rewards

 Implement a cashback rewards credit card for your expenses, pay the balance entirely each month, and occasionally transfer the rewards offered to your savings account.
 That’s something I will do a lot once I get out of my debt.